 Be Honest and Transparent With Communication

 At the end of the day, everyone has been negatively impacted in some way by the pandemic.
 These sudden changes to their personal lives can often weigh heavily on their ability to think or function professionally.
 Now, more than ever, your employees need to know that you understand and care about what they’re going through.
+You may utilise the function of Microsoft Teams to smoothly respond to chats and conversations, and join meetings.

 To effectively manage and support remote workers during the pandemic, leaders are encouraged to have transparent and honest communication frequently.
 You can have weekly virtual meetings where you check in with your employees and discuss your feelings and current news.
 You can have employees complete surveys as it relates to their emotions or even conduct team activities to encourage communication and boost morale.
 Some businesses even send out weekly newsletters to teams discussing current events, how it impacts the industry, and other inspirational messages or tips to help them through these crazy times.